The Goal of Emotional Regulation is Not Quiet, Compliant Kids

 Let’s support and coach the full range of emotions and tools for handling them from early childhood through adolescence.
 Let’s work towards emotional courage, not compliance.

-- Talk about the political and social context of conflict and our emotional responses, including talking explicitly about racism, white supremacy, sexism, and misogyny.
+• Talk about the social context of conflict and our emotional responses, including talking explicitly about racism, anti-semitism, sexism, and misogyny.

 Model the courage of introspection.
 Reflect on these parenting questions: